scripting/feedlandSocket/worknotes.md

    3. wss://feedland.com:443/_ws/

+* If the title of an item is undefined, erase the title from the previous item.

 #### 9/21/25; 11:00:54 AM by DW

 There's a new example app that runs in the browser.
 It's time to publish the code via the repo.
 There's still work to do, but we have to get this out now.